-The SQL Pattern Matching rule ensures values in a dataset match specified text patterns using SQL LIKE
+The SQL Pattern Matching rule ensures values in a dataset match specified text patterns using SQL LIKE syntax.

 This rule is commonly used to: